 Ultra-endurance, self-supported bike riding is no more dangerous than riding your bike to the local shop, providing you observe basic and common rules relating to YOUR safety.

-Some of the risks associated with this type of racing are commonly attributed to fatigue, tiredness, lack of concentration and poor decision making.
+Some of the risks associated with this type of riding are commonly attributed to fatigue, tiredness, lack of concentration and poor decision making.
 These are factors that result from not managing rest periods and having insufficient sleep.
 Inadequate clothing, poor lighting and equipment choices can also be a factor.

-In order to have a fair, consistent and above all, SAFE race, it is necessary to have some rules to help structure things.
+In order to have a fair, consistent and above all, SAFE ride, it is necessary to have some rules to help structure things.
 Over the years, a universal set of guidelines have been developed and are commonly adopted by other similar events.

 At the PanCeltic, 10 rules are not enough, so we have turned ours up to 11….

-11 PAN CELTIC RACE RULES
+11 PAN CELTIC RIDE RULES

 2. Be Seen, Be Safe We want you to be visible to other road users at all times, in all conditions.
 Think “lit up like a Christmas tree” and “Sticking out like a sore thumb”!
 Rear lights are be used and functioning throughout the entire race.
 Day and night.
 Front lights are to be used at dusk, night and at any other time that the rider deems it necessary.
 High visibility clothing is mandatory at night and recommended during the day.